2023 Ashes series: Day three

 The afternoon session lasted just 3 deliveries before rain took the players off, but soon cleared and play was back under way inside 13 minutes.
 Hazlewood completed his five-for with the dismissal of Broad for 7, taking a catch off his own bowling.
 Last batter Anderson joined Bairstow in the middle, and Bairstow took the attack to Australia, bringing up a half-century with a six.
 Bairstow continued to dominate Australia's bowling with fours and sixes, before being left stranded on 99* after Anderson was trapped lbw by Green for 5.
 Bairstow became the seventh man in Tests to be left on 99* and only the second in Ashes cricket behind Steve Waugh.
 England's extraordinary innings ended on 592 all out, a first innings lead of 275 runs.
 Scoring at 5.49 runs per over, it was the third fastest batting innings to reach 500 runs, behind two of England's innings against Pakistan and Ireland both occurring within the past eight months.
-It was also the first time since the fifth Test of the 1985 Ashes that England have reached 500 in a home series.
+It was also the first time since the fifth Test of the 1985 Ashes that England have reached 500 in a home Ashes series.